simoncriado/SC-portfolio-gatsby/src/projects/the-cocktail-website.md

 thumb: ../../static/assets/images/cocktail.png
 ---

 Project done during an intensive coding bootcamp at Ubiqum Code Academy.
-Got data from an API and used it to display all different cocktails, the recipes and the ingredients used.
-Also created a list of Spirits and showed all related cocktails (made with that spirit).
+Getting data from an API and using it to display a list of cocktails, the recipes and the ingredients used.
+Also created a list of Spirits and showed all related cocktails.
-Implemented Firebase to create a google login and a real chat section, to chat with other cocktail lovers.
+I also Implemented Firebase to create a google login and a real chat section, to chat with other cocktail lovers.